QuentinRa/blog.quentinra.dev/tools/doxygen/install.md

+## Install doxygen

 [Go back](index.md)

-Tutorial for windows but the idea should be the same for any OS
+Tutorial for windows but the idea should be almost the same for any OS.

 * download the app [here](https://sourceforge.net/projects/doxygen/files/rel-1.9.1/)
 * install it